Implementation of the $\mathcal{O}{\left(\alpha_t^2\right)}$ MSSM Higgs-mass corrections in $\tt{FeynHiggs}$: Implementation in

-One feature of this script is that, because \TC{} and \FC{} cannot be loaded into one Mathematica session due to symbol conflicts, the shell script invokes not one but two different Mathematica sessions depending on the value of \Var{cto}.
+Noteworthy here is perhaps that \TC{} and \FC{} cannot be loaded into one Mathematica session due to symbol conflicts, but this is easily accomodated in the shell-script setup, \IE the shell script invokes not one but two different Mathematica sessions depending on the value of \Var{cto}.

+After the reduction, scaleless integrals (which vanish in dimensional regularization) are removed using \Code{packages/UseSimplePackage.m}.

 \begin{itemize} \item Command line: \Code{scripts/3-calc} \Var{se} \Var{cto}

 \Var{se} and \Var{cto} as in Step~1.

 \item Main packages used: \TC{}, \FC{}, \Code{packages/FCSettings.m}, \\ \Code{packages/UseSimplePackage.m}